amitkumar1701/monorepo-poc/README.md

 ### Running the app
 ```
-to run roofgraf in docker: yarn docker:roofgraf
+to run serviceA in docker: yarn docker:serviceA
-to run roofgraf locally in dev mode: yarn dev:roofgraf
+to run serviceA locally in dev mode: yarn dev:serviceA
-to run roofgraf in prod: yarn start:roofgraf
+to run serviceA in prod: yarn start:serviceA

 ```